Decomposing galaxies with BANG: an automated morpho-kinematical decomposition of the SDSS-DR17 MaNGA survey: Methodology

 where $M_h$ is the halo mass, $c$ is the concentration and $a$ is the halo scale radius computed as $R_{200}/c$.
 Within our fitting strategy, we parameterised the halo mass in terms of the logarithm of the ratio between the dark and the visible mass $\log_{10}{f_{\star}} $. \end{itemize}

-SDSS i-band image data and MaNGA kinematics come with different point spread functions (PSFs), with an average of about $1.2''$ and $2.5''$, respectively.
+SDSS i-band image data and MaNGA kinematics come with different PSFs, with an average of about $1.2''$ and $2.5''$, respectively.
 To avoid any loss of information in the data, we accounted for different PSF convolutions between the photometry and the kinematic, considering for each galaxy the actual PSF FWHM as provided by the SDSS ancillary data and the MaNGA \textsc{dap} catalogue.
-For this analysis, we focused on 3 possible model configurations, namely a bulge+disc+disc ("$\rm B+D_1+D_2$"), a bulge+disc ("$\rm B+D$") and a disc+disc ($\rm D_1+D_2$) model, whose parameters are summarised in tab.~\ref{tab:parameters}.
+For this analysis, \fr{we successfully fitted $10,005$ galaxies with} three possible components configurations, namely a bulge+disc+disc ("$\rm B+D_1+D_2$") model, a bulge+disc ("$\rm B+D_1$") model, and a disc+disc ("$\rm D_1+D_2$") model, whose parameters are summarised in Tab.~\ref{tab:parameters}. \fr{For each galaxy we selected the best-fit model as the one with the highest evidence, resulting in $\simeq 86\%$ of the sample preferring the "$\rm B + D_1 + D_2$" model, $\simeq 6\%$ the "$\rm B+D_1$" model, and the remaining $\simeq \rm 8\%$ the "$\rm D_1+D_2$" model}.